Dawson's Creek: U.S. television ratings

 While never a huge ratings success in the context of major networks like NBC, ABC, and CBS, Dawson's Creek did very well with the younger demographic it targeted and became a defining show for the WB Network.
 It became the highest-rated show among female teens at that time and helped ad revenue for the WB "soar from $100 million in 1996 to well over half a billion dollars in 1999."
 The pilot episode was watched by 6.8 million viewers and had a 4.8 rating which made it the network's highest ranked show within two months.
 The first season's highest ranked episode was the finale, which was fifty-ninth, while the second highest rated was the second episode (probably scoring so well partially because the other major networks carried President Clinton's State of the Union address in the midst of the Lewinsky scandal rather than their regular programming).
-The series finale itself was watched by 7.3 million U.S. viewers, which was its largest audience ever.
+The series finale itself was watched by 7.3 million U.S. viewers, which was its largest audience since Season 2.

-Spinoffs
+Spin-offs

 The show had, in the words of television experts Tim Brooks and Earle Marsh, a "semi-spinoff" – Young Americans.
 The protagonist of Young Americans, Will Krudski (Rodney Scott), was introduced in three episodes at the end of the show's third season as a friend of Dawson, Joey, and Pacey's who had previously moved away and returned to Capeside for a visit.
-His character was never referred to before this story arc and did not appear again in the series after the season three episode "Show Me Love."
+His character was never referred to before this story arc and did not appear again in the series after the season three episode "Show Me Love".
 Young Americans was made by the same company as Dawson's Creek, Columbia TriStar Television, and appeared in Dawson's Creek's time slot during the show's break in the summer of 2000.
 Young Americans had 8 episodes.
 The reason the show is considered a semi-spinoff instead of a true spinoff is that the character of Will was not originally created for Dawson's Creek, and was only introduced in Dawson's to set up and establish the premise of Young Americans.

 Foreign remakes

 The show served as inspiration for the production of the Argentine soap Verano del '98, which received criticism for being a thinly veiled copy of Dawson's Creek.
-The 2007 youth drama series Kavak Yelleri is also a Turkish remake of the show.
+The 2007 youth drama series Kavak Yelleri is a Turkish remake of the show.